There is a very nice web-based javascript version of

 with transformation rules from Scheme to Javascript.
 For instance we use null instead of ‘() in Scheme.

 If you want to try Scheme there is a great site at Try Scheme.
+Not suitable for iPad alas since you need to do things like CTRL-ENTER.

 On iPad turn off smart quotes if you want to code in Scheme: Go to Settings - General - Keyboard, and toggle off “Smart Punctuation”.